KimbobHeaven/STUDY/README.md

 # STUDY
-notes of me trying to learn anything related to programing / modeling / CG
+Notes of me trying to learn anything related to programing / modeling / CG